-- 1. BCG in right arm

-- 2. Pentavalent in the left or right thigh

-- 3. OPV1 (orally)

-- Prepare all injections (so they can be given one after other) Do not mix different vaccines in one syringe.
+- 1. Prepare all injections (so they can be given one after other) Do not mix different vaccines in one syringe.

 - 2. Give injections, as needed, in this order:

 - BCG

 - MMR

+- IPV

 - Pentavalent

 - 3. Give OPV before or after injections.

 USE AUTO - DISABLE SYRINGES (AD)